Kolterdyx/mcbasic/README.md

 ## Features

+This is a list of features that are currently implemented or planned for the future.

 - [x] **Variables**: Declare and assign variables.
 - [x] **Functions**: Define and call functions.
+- [ ] **Variadic functions**: Functions that can take a variable number of arguments.
 - [ ] **Control Flow**:
   - [x] **If-else statements**.
   - [x] **Recursion**.